 C#/.NET code for POST JSON Bearer Token Authorization Header ExampleThis C#/.NET code snippet was generated automatically for the POST JSON Bearer Token Authorization Header example.

 << Back to the POST JSON Bearer Token Authorization Header example

 The HTTP POST method is the most commonly used of the nine standard Hypertext Transfer Protocol (HTTP) methods.
 The POST method requests the webserver to receive and process the data contained in the body of the POST message.
 The POST request is usually used when submitting an HTML form or when uploading data to a server.
 Unlike GET and HEAD requests, the HTTP POST requests may change the server state.

 HTTP provides a framework for user authentication to control access to protected resources.
 Bearer authentication (token authentication) is done by sending security tokens in the authorization header.
 You can do bearer authentication with any programming language.
 The Bearer Token is a string with no meaning or uses but becomes important within a proper tokenization system.
 The server usually generates the bearer token in response to a login request and saves it in the browser or local storage.
 For security reasons, the bearer token should only be sent over HTTPS (SSL) connections.

-How to POST JSON request with Bearer Token Authentication?
+How to send JSON request with Bearer Token Authentication?

-An example of sending a POST JSON request with a Bearer Token authentication header that we send to the echo ReqBin URL:
+The following is an example of making a POST JSON request with a Bearer Token authentication header: